iluwatar/java-design-patterns/monad/README.md

 ## Intent of Monad Design Pattern

-To provide a mechanism for encapsulating computations or side effects, enabling the chaining of operations while managing context and data flow in a side-effect-free manner.
+The Monad design pattern in Java provides a mechanism for encapsulating computations or side effects, enabling the chaining of operations while managing context and data flow in a side-effect-free manner.

 ## Detailed Explanation of Monad Pattern with Real-World Examples

 Real-world example

-> Consider a real-world analogous example of a monad with a restaurant meal ordering process.
+> Consider a real-world example of a monad in Java with a restaurant meal ordering process.
+This encapsulation and chaining allow for a clean, error-managed progression, similar to how monads handle data and operations in functional programming.
 In this scenario, each step of selecting a dish, adding sides, and choosing a drink can be thought of as a monadic operation.
 Each operation encapsulates the current state of the order (e.g., main dish chosen) and allows for the next choice (e.g., selecting a side) without exposing the complexity of the entire order's details to the customer.
 >
 > Just like in a functional monad, if any step fails (like an unavailable dish), the entire process can be halted or redirected without throwing exceptions, maintaining a smooth flow.
 This encapsulation and chaining allow for a clean, error-managed progression from choosing the main dish to completing the full meal order, akin to how monads handle data and operations in functional programming.
 This approach ensures a consistent experience, where every choice builds on the previous one in a controlled manner.